juandy7/PieceFood/README.md

 - [ ] As a user, I want to contribute new recipes to the platform.
 - [ ] As a user, I want to have the ability to modify existing recipes.
 - [ ] As a user, I want to be able to remove recipes that are no longer relevant to me.
+- [ ] As a user, I want to be able to add products to my basket/cart.
+- [ ] As a user, I want to be able to view the products I have added to my basket/cart.
+- [ ] As a user, I want to be able to modify the quantity of a product in my basket/cart.
+- [ ] As a user, I want to be able to remove a product from my basket/cart.
+- [ ] As a user, I want to be able to clear all products from my basket/cart at once.

 ### Search and filtering: